Can a Honolulu Law Reduce Injuries from Distracted Walking?

 At least 10 states have discussed similar legislation to deal with distracted pedestrians as well as bicyclists, but as of now none have been passed.
 Further legislation is pending in 2 states.We Can Help If You Have Been Injured in a Pedestrian Accident

 If you or a family member has been involved in a pedestrian accident, or has been harmed by a car accident or any other type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.